jonahbuchanan904/jonahbuchanan904/README.md

 ## Hey.

-I’m @jonahbuchanan904, and I am interested in becoming a Network Engineer.
+I’m @jonahbuchanan904, and I am working on becoming a Network Engineer.

 *(2024-2025)* I’m currently a Senior IT major at Bob Jones University and I am working on making a gameplan for the order of certifications that I plan to get.
 I have been in this area of study for 3 years now and still *a little* new to everything.